Thai baht: Thonburi and Rattanakosin photduang

 Thonburi photduang lacked the elliptical nick, whereas the Rattanakosin coins reintroduced this feature, similar to the Ayutthaya coins.
 Photduang from these later periods typically featured two stamped marks: the dynasty mark on top and the king's personal mark on the front part.
-The dynasty mark often symbolized the kingdom's ruling dynasty, while the king's personal mark represented the reigning monarch.
+The dynasty mark often symbolised the kingdom's ruling dynasty, while the king's personal mark represented the reigning monarch.

 Markings on the photduang

 The markings on photduang coins varied across different periods.
 During the Sukhothai era, some coins bore no marks, while others had up to 11.
 This variation was because, at that time, individuals and merchants could produce their own money.
-However, from the Ayutthaya period onward, the production of photduang was monopolized by the government, making it easier to identify coins from each era.
-Ayutthaya photduang typically bore two marks: the dynasty mark, which could be a spoked wheel symbolizing the "Wheel of Law" from Buddhist teachings or the Chakra (Vishnu's weapon), represented by a pattern of 8 dots surrounding a central dot.
-The king's personal mark varied with each ruler and included symbols such as a conch shell, a Garuda bird (khrut), an elephant, and an anchor, each symbolizing different aspects of the king's reign or divine associations.
+However, from the Ayutthaya period onward, the production of photduang was monopolised by the government, making it easier to identify coins from each era.
+Ayutthaya photduang typically bore two marks: the dynasty mark, which could be a spoked wheel symbolising the "Wheel of Law" from Buddhist teachings or the Chakra (Vishnu's weapon), represented by a pattern of 8 dots surrounding a central dot.
+The king's personal mark varied with each ruler and included symbols such as a conch shell, a Garuda bird (khrut), an elephant, and an anchor, each symbolising different aspects of the king's reign or divine associations.